Requests For Use Of COG Biospecimens

 Review of Applications

 (1) Expedited review.
 Select applications can be reviewed using an expedited pathway overseen by the specific disease committee.
-These are generally for exploratory or pilot investigations and involve small numbers of non-rare specimens.
+These are generally for exploratory or pilot investigations and involve small numbers of non-rare biospecimens.
 The definition of which studies are appropriate for expedited review is left to the discretion of the disease committee chair/vice-chair but should be defined a priori.
-For example, requests for < 40 specimens from non-rare patient subsets are considered appropriate for expedited review for neuroblastoma.
+For example, requests for < 50 biospecimens from non-rare patient subsets are considered appropriate for expedited review for neuroblastoma.
 For other rarer tumor types, this number may be smaller and will be decided by the appropriate biology committee.

 Agreements with COG/BPC

 If an application is approved, the requestor must agree to sign a Materials Transfer Agreement, crediting COG in any subsequent publication of the research with COG specimens.
 If correlated clinical outcome data is also requested with specimens, then the requestor must also sign a Data Use Agreement.
-At times, investigators may be approved to receive Cooperative Human Tissue Network (CHTN) specimens in addition to those from the COG Tissue bank.
-In this case, the requestor signs the CHTN Agreement for Use of Tissue and Data Use Agreement in addition to the COG agreements.
+The Pediatric Division of the Cooperative Human Tissue Network (CHTN) is involved in the distribution process of the majority of these legacy biospecimens from the COG Tissue bank.
+When applicable, the requestor signs the CHTN Agreement for Use of Tissue and Data Use Agreement in addition to the COG agreements.

 Specimen Processing and Distribution

-The Statistics & Data Center will provide a case list of specimens for each approved proposal to the BPC, and BPC personnel will then review available material for each case, ensuring that the appropriate amount of sample requested is available.
-Specimens are then packaged and shipped according to BPC procedures, and an invoice for specimen processing costs is sent to the requestor.
+The Statistics & Data Center will provide a case list of biospecimens for each approved proposal to the BPC, and BPC personnel will then review available material for each case, ensuring that the appropriate amount of sample requested is available.
+Biospecimens are then packaged and shipped according to BPC procedures, and an invoice for specimen processing costs is sent to the requestor.